wing5wong/artisan-whs-static/source/_events/2026-03-29_whs-junior-netball-trials.md

 WHS Junior Netball Trials, 30-31 March
 Year 9 & 10

-Monday 30 & Tuesday 31 March
+Monday 30 March, 1:00–4:00pm at Springvale Stadium
-1:00–4:00pm at Springvale Stadium
+Tuesday 31 March, 1:00–3:30pm at Springvale Stadium

 All trialists attending afternoon sessions must head straight to Springvale after Period 3, get changed, and be seated in the grandstand ready for roll call.
 You will be signed out of Periods 4 and 5.